The NP Practice Environment in Louisiana

 The Fight for Full Practice Authority in Louisiana

 Half of the states in the US have permanently enacted full practice authority, which empowers NPs to practice to the full extent of their education and training.
 So far, the results have been positive.
-A report from the Centers for Disease Control and Prevention (CDC) found that lifting restrictions on NP practice in Nevada and Montana seemed to increase access to care in rural and underserved areas.
-And, notably, eight out of the ten healthiest states have full practice authority.
+Notably, ten out of the ten healthiest states all have full practice authority.

 In states that have earned full practice authority, it’s NPs themselves who have been the biggest agents of change.
 In Louisiana, it’s no different.
 The Louisiana Association of Nurse Practitioners (LANP) and the American Association of Nurse Practitioners (AANP) are working together in a grassroots effort to make full practice authority permanent for Louisiana’s NPs and more importantly, for Louisiana’s citizens.